Oncotype DX Frequently Asked Questions (FAQs)

 Payment plans to meet your financial needs

-Genomic Health understands that being financially responsible for some or all of the costs associated with the Oncotype DX test may be a financial burden.
+Exact Sciences understands that being financially responsible for some or all of the costs associated with the Oncotype DX test may be a financial burden.
 The company offers financial assistance plans to help.
 The plans take into account your income and financial obligations such as house or rental payments, car payments, children's education, medical expenses, and other qualifying expenses.
-For more information, contact Genomic Health Customer Service at 855.5000.ASK (855-500-0275).
+For more information, contact Customer Service at 855.5000.ASK (855-500-0275).